Getting Started

 Model initializationKrisp SDK ships with NC and BVC models.
 Each model has specific requirements for the device and the sampling rate.
 Each model should be initialized and loaded into the memory before it can be used.

-Session creationIn order to use Krisp Audio SDK to process the sound stream a Session object should created.
-The Session creation is coupled to the loaded AI model which should be specified during the session creation process.
+Session creationIn order to use Krisp Audio SDK to process the sound stream a Session object should be created.
+The Session creation is coupled to the AI model which should be specified during the session creation process.
 The session object also requires the specification of the sampling rate and frame duration.

 Frame processingFrame processing is done using the Session object which works only for the given sampling rate for the given frame duration using the loaded AI model.